tuftsdev/comp120-rlinehan/messages/README.md

-# LAB - RESPONSIVE DESIGN
+# LAB - MESSAGES

 Everything has been correctly implemented.

 I did not collaborate with anyone on this lab.

-I spent about 2 hours on it.
+I spent about 0.5 hours on it.